openstreetmap/stateofthemap-2022/sessions/LTA77E.md

 recording: True
 ---

-The name Null Island refers to the location on Earth where the prime meridian meets the equator at 0 longitude and 0 latitude.
-Even though Null Island is a fictitious, dimensionless, point object, its existence stimulates debate that elevates Null Island into a global issue worthy of serious consideration.
-The primary purpose of this study is to consider both qualitatively and quantitatively what the geographic oddity of Null Island means for OSM.
-This work will produce a structured knowledge-based resource for the community to understand Null Island’s impact on OSM.
+Null Island is where the prime meridian meets the equator at (0,0) longitude and latitude.
+While Null Island is a fictitious, dimensionless, point object, its existence stimulates vigorous debate making it worthy of serious consideration.
+Many examples exists illustrating how Null Island impacts OSM discourse.
+Our study considers what the geographic oddity of Null Island means for OSM.
+The main contribution is a structured knowledge-based resource facilitating understanding of Null Island’s impact on OSM.
+This socio-technical and philosophical investigation of Null Island can become a catalyst for deeper discussions and debates in OSM around mapping practices.

 <hr>